shabegom/buttons/README.md

 - `replace` now takes an array like [startLine,endLine] to define the start and end line to be replaced.
 - `append`, `prepend`, `remove`, `replace` have been updated to use the button position. `name` is no longer required.

+**known issues with current release**
+- If you're using the mobile beta the button block-ids aren't working properly.

 ---

 ## Manual Install